 - Two hour delays — If school is delayed due to weather or any other emergency situation, Visions classes are also delayed for two hours and will start at 9:30 a.m.

-- No Visions classes are held on school half days.
+- Half days — Visions classes will be held on school half days.

 Visions Program Staff